YangZhao11/YangZhao11.github.io/README.md

 Here we are marking a white pixel with `x`, to differentiate it with undecided pixels.
 Note this white pixel can help decide on the third
-row: the second `1` must be below this white pixel (since we can not fix two `1`s before it), so we can deduce that the middle pixel in the last row is black.
+column: the second `1` must be below this white pixel (since we can not fix two `1`s before it), so we can deduce that the middle pixel in the last row is black.